Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ## Hardware requirements:

 Your choice of hardware will be dictated by your own network requirements, but, generally, a machine with at least 2 NICs (one for WAN, one for LAN) that is of a supported architecture will work.
+Intel NICs are particularly well supported.

 # ⚠️ DISCLAIMER ⚠️